 I think initially 3 – 5 LOIs a day is a good target to set and after a couple of weeks you can reassess and see if you’re hitting the mark.

-So although is no magic formula to finding content marketing clients, I know there are loads of companies and organisations out there desperate for freelance writers but don't know where to find them.
+So although is no magic formula for freelance writers to find content marketing clients, I know there are loads of companies and organisations out there desperate for freelance writers but don’t know where to find them.

 Now’s your chance to show them where you are.